Students interested in YAJI are:

 YAJI is aligned to satisfy the National Core Arts Standards, which have been adopted by the Connecticut State Board of Education.

 YAJI zeroes in on critical analysis and engagement, ability to put artistic ideas in cultural context, and creation of original content.
-Our interpretation of an "article" is broad: students are allowed to produce comic strips, original music, video, or podcasts as their final capstone projects, if they are accompanied by a written summary.
+Our interpretation of an "article" is broad: students are allowed (and encouraged!) to produce comic strips, original music, video, or podcasts as their final capstone projects, if they are accompanied by a written summary.
+We ask students to produce a total of four articles over 10 weeks.